Fluffernuttersandwich/Better7D2DbyFNS/README.md

 No, I will not make you a version compatible with Darkness Falls, nor Rebirth, nor any other Overhaul Pack.

-Not my circus, not my monkies.
+Not my circus, not my monkeys.

 Both Khaine and FuriousRamsey do their own thing, and don't like people adding crap to their packs.